school-brainhack/school-brainhack.github.io/content/en/modules/mne_python/index.md

        Is there any bad channel?

-**Exercise 2** Import a new epoched file and generate figure of both evoked response and principal components
+**Exercise 2** Import a new epoched file and generate a figure of both evoked response and principal components.

-        Read the file 'sub-s01_task-faceFO_eeg.fif' as an epoched object Make a joint plot of the time-series?
+        Read the file `sub-s01_task-faceFO_eeg.fif` as an epoched object.
+        Make a joint plot of the time-series.
-        Create a variable with the array of the evoked data Decompose the data using SVD (use the function numpy.linalg.svd) Make a matplotlib figure with 1 row and 5 columns and plot the first 5 components using the function mne.viz.plot_topomap
+        Create a variable with the array of the evoked data.
+        Decompose the data using SVD (use the function `numpy.linalg.svd`) Make a `matplotlib` figure with 1 row and 5 columns and plot the first 5 components using the function `mne.viz.plot_topomap`.

-After finishing each of your exercise, rename the notebook and save it to your local with your answers to share with your TA(s).
+After finishing your exercises, rename the notebook and save it to your local machine with your answers to share with your TA(s).
 Follow up with your local TA(s) to validate you completed the exercises correctly
  :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada: